 Passover is the celebration of the freeing of the Jews from Egyptian rule around 3000 years ago.
 At the time, the Israelites were enslaved by the Egyptian ruler Pharaoh Ramses II.
 God instructed Moses to go to the Pharaoh and ask for freedom for the Jews.
 According to the Bible, his plea of “Let my people go” was ignored despite Moses’ warning of punishment by God if the Israelites were not freed.

 God then sent 10 terrible plagues upon the people of Egypt.
-The Pharoah then conceded and freed eh Jews who immediately fled Egypt.
+Then, the Pharaoh conceded and freed the Jews who immediately fled Egypt.
 They fled without taking time to bake their dough.
-They took the dough and baked it into thin crackers i the hot dessert sun.
+They took the dough and baked it into thin crackers in the hot desert sun.
 These crackers were called Matzoh.
+(Or Matzo)

 To commemorate the freeing of the Jews, matzoh is eaten in place of bread during Passover.

 Today’s Chuckle: What’s the difference between matzoh and cardboard??
 The cardboard doesn’t leave crumbs on the rug.

 Note: Some websites refer to the beginning of Passover as the date of the first full day.
 But, in reality, Passover begins at sundown on the dates above.

 More About Today

 Holiday Insights, where every day is a holiday, a bizarre or wacky day, an observance, or a special event.
 Join us in the daily calendar fun each and every day of the year.

 Did You Know?
 There are literally thousands of daily holidays, special events, and observances, more than one for every day of the year. and many of these holidays are new.
 People and organizations are creating new holidays regularly.
 Consequently, at Holiday Insights, we take great efforts to thoroughly research and document the details of each one, as completely and accurately as possible.